amadeuio/pokememory/README.md

 - `/src`: Contains the source code

-  - `/src/components`: React and styled components
+  - `/src/components`: React and style components
   - `/src/App.tsx`: Main component responsible for managing state and rendering components of the app
   - `/src/main.tsx`: Entry point for the React app
   - `/src/initialData.ts`: Creation and initialization of the `Game` and `Pokemon` data, with corresponding type definitions